ela-compil/BACnet/Docs/README.txt

 	The most common payload is 1472.
 Which is 1500 when added with the 28 bytes ip headers.
 This number is determined by your local switch/router through.

+2.3.10 DefaultPreferStructuredView
+	The Addendum 135d defines a 'Structured View' entry in the address space.
+	This enables a hierarchical address space.
+(Thank you very much.)
+	Though if you like the flat model better, set this to 'false'.

 3. TECHNICAL

 3.1 MULTIPLE UDP CLIENTS ON SAME IP